 Rule VII — Committee meetings, questionnaires, and interviews

 - Section 1.
 Each winter, the Endorsements Committee shall prepare questionnaires for offices to be contested at the next Top Two and general elections.
 The members of the committee must approve the questionnaires by majority vote.
 Approved questionnaires shall be submitted to KCDCC by the Committee for ratification no later than March 1 in accordance with KCDCC bylaws.

 - Section 2.
-Questionnaires for candidates seeking appointment to an office that it is being filled by special election shall be developed, approved, and submitted for ratification as needed.
+Questionnaires for candidates seeking appointment to an office that is being filled by special election shall be developed, approved, and submitted for ratification as needed.

 - Section 3.
-The Endorsements Chair or Vice Chair shall regularly poll committee members to find appropriate times and venues for the committee to periodically meet to conduct its business.
+The Endorsements Committee’s Chair or Vice Chair shall regularly poll committee members to find appropriate times and venues for the committee to periodically meet to conduct its business.

 - Section 5.
 At the discretion of the KCDCC Chair and Endorsements Chair, interviews may be held jointly with legislative district organizations for candidates running for office within their jurisdictions.

 Rule VIII — Consideration of endorsement requests; endorsement motions

 - Section 1.
 Endorsement requests may be considered at every regular meeting of the Executive Board or Central Committee between the close of candidate filing and the general election.
 At other times of the year, notice must be provided, from the KCDCC Chair to the Chair of the Endorsements Committee, fourteen days in advance that endorsement business will be on the agenda.